image

 • 1.1 - July, 2006 - Points of View in the “Justice Dilemma”: A Learning Scenario in Law and Justice Studies by Scott Beattie (Victoria University Law School, Australia), pp. 1-14; What's the Rush? by Steve Meaney (Karolinska Institutet, Sweden), pp. 15-17; Revisiting Interactive Drama, Sex, and Issues of Consent and Harrassment by Brian David Phillips (National Chengchi University, Taiwan), pp. 18-33; Much Ado About Something: An Interactive Drama Live-Action Roleplaying Event Scenario by Alan Schwartz (University Of Illinois At Chicago, United States), pp. 34-108.

-The Journal of Interactive Drama is published online at http://www.interactivedramas.info.
+Virtualities: The Journal of Virtual Realities, Interactive Dramas, and Literary Constructs and the Journal of Interactive Drama are published online at http://www.interactivedramas.info.

 J I D